What is personalized medicine?

 Some promising targeted drug therapies for metastatic breast cancer include:

 - Poly(ADP-ribose) polymerase (PARP) inhibitors block the PARP enzyme, which is involved in DNA repair.
 Some chemotherapy drugs damage DNA.
-Adding a PARP inhibitor to these chemotherapy plans may lower the chances cancer cells become resistant to the chemotherapy.
-Early findings suggest PARP inhibitors hold the most promise for BRCA1 and BRCA2 mutation carriers, although clinical trials with non-carriers are still ongoing .
+Adding a PARP inhibitor to these chemotherapy plans may lower the chances the cancer cells become resistant to the chemotherapy.
+Early findings suggest PARP inhibitors hold the most promise for metastatic breast cancer in people who have a BRCA1 or BRCA2 gene mutation .
 PARP inhibitors are still under study and are only available in a clinical trial.

 Another challenge of targeted therapy research is identifying the people who will get the most benefit from the drug.
 We may understand how a drug works (and which cancer cell functions it targets), but still need to learn whom the drug can help.
 For example, the drug bevacizumab (Avastin) blocks angiogenesis (the growth of new blood vessels).
 Without a blood supply, cancer cannot grow.
 While studies show bevacizumab does not offer a treatment benefit for all people with metastatic breast cancer, researchers are still studying whether it may offer benefit to people with certain types of metastatic breast cancer.
 Learn more about bevacizumab.